Eric Ayala: College career

 As a freshman, Ayala became a regular starter at Maryland, averaging 8.6 points, 2.9 rebounds and 2.1 assists per game.
 In his sophomore season, he averaged 8.5 points, 2.9 rebounds and 2.5 assists per game, shooting 35.8 percent from the field.
 In his junior season, he became his team's primary point guard with the departure of Anthony Cowan Jr. Ayala averaged 15.1 points, 4.3 rebounds and 2.2 assists per game as a junior, earning All-Big Ten honorable mention.
 He declared for the 2021 NBA draft while maintaining his college eligibility, before ultimately returning.
 Ayala was named Honorable Mention All-Big Ten by the media as a senior.

 Professional career

 In September 2022, Ayala signed with Keflavík of the Icelandic Úrvalsdeild karla after originally having signed with Sopron during the summer.

+In the summer of 2025, Ayala joined his alma mater's alumni basketball team, Shell Shock, in The Basketball Tournament.
+Ayala helped the team reach the Elite 8 before losing the Best Virginia.

 National team career

 Ayala represented Puerto Rico at the 2015 FIBA Americas Under-16 Championship in Argentina, averaging 19.6 points, 6.8 rebounds and 2.8 assists per game.